 Parliament Dismisses Prime Minister Over Theft of Oil

 In July 2013, the Cyrenaica Political Bureau, a militia led by Ibrahim Jathran, began a blockade of Libya's major oil ports and demanded expanded autonomy for Cyrenaica, a province in eastern Libya, and a greater share in oil revenues.
 The government did little to end the blockade, despite the loss of oil revenue—the lifeblood of Libya's economy.
 In March 2014, the group loaded a tanker with 234,000 barrels of crude oil (valued at about $30 million) to sell on the black market.
 Prime minister Zeidan said the move was an act of piracy and threatened to blow up the ship.
-The tanker, however, defied the threats and left the port.
+The militants, however, defied the threats and the tanker left the port.
 Parliament voted to dismiss Zeidan, citing his weakness and inability to control the militia.
 U.S. Navy SEALS raided the ship days later and captured three Libyans said by crew members to be hijackers.
 The ship was set to return to Libya.
 The raid was a major setback to Jathran's militia.

 Information Please® Database, © 2011 Pearson Education, Inc. All rights reserved.